-Our new medical distribution business came on-line during the third and fourth quarters 2006 and throughout 2007.
-This has in turn allowed us to specialize in the distribution of medical diagnostic and medical disposable products associated with the on-going care of diabetes inflicted patients.
+Our medical distribution business has allowed us to specialize in the distribution of medical diagnostic and medical disposable products associated with the on-going care of diabetes inflicted patients.
 This decision was made because the treatment and care of diabetes patients is an on-going lifetime process.
 Included in our current business plan is the distribution of wound care, ostomy and post-surgical products to diabetes-inflicted patients and other parallel markets.
+We have also just entered into a broad-based agreement with Shasta Technologies, LLC where we will have exclusive rights to their Shasta Genstrip diagnostic product that we anticipate achieving significant market share in the \$20 billion annually at-home testing market for chronically afflicted patients, most commonly diabetics.